mattermost/mmctl/docs/mmctl_system_version.rst

 ~~~~~~~~

-Prints the version of the Mattermost application of the currently connected server
+Prints the server version of the currently connected Mattermost instance

 ::